idolesta16/mike-wheeler-dot-io/copy/cv.md

 I manned the info desk, assisted visitors, and provided support for special events.

 ### Boston Housing Authority
-I answered the Spanish line, translating requests for maintennance and application status checks from Boston residents to Housing Authority staff.
+I answered the Spanish line, translating requests for maintenance and application status checks from Boston residents to Housing Authority staff.
 I also occasionally did live interpreting for community events and for meetings with Housing officers.

 ### Eagle Scout Project
 I led a crew in the removal of over 200 golf balls from old driving range as part of its conversion to a public park.
 My crew also cleaned up invasive species and saved a tree from a vine grown three inches thick.

-## Awards, Recognition, Other
+## Other Experience
-   - Eagle Scout
-   - Roll of Honor
-   - University Scholars Program
-   - Hack Beanpot 2019's "Hack to Give Back" Award
+### Hackathons

+### Side Projects

+### Continuing Education